Lake Benton, Minnesota

 Lake Benton is a city in Lincoln County, Minnesota, United States.
 The population was 687 at the 2020 census.

 Lake Benton is also the name of the approximately seven-mile-long (11 km) lake adjacent to the city of Lake Benton.
 The town is on the Buffalo Ridge, and is the site for the radio tower of KARZ-FM in Marshall.

 The area is the site of Exelon Wind's Norgaard Wind Project.

 History

 A post office called Lake Benton has been in operation since 1873.
 Lake Benton was platted in 1879, and the city took its name from nearby Lake Benton.
 The county seat was located at Lake Benton from 1882 until 1902.

+Lake Benton School

+There has been a school in Lake Benton since 1876, but Lake Benton Public School was formally established in 1917.

+The Lake Benton School District has won Athletic State Championships in 2 states: Minnesota and South Dakota.

+The Lake Benton Bobcats high school football team won back-to-back MSHSL 9-Man Football State Championships in 1973 and 1974 under MFCA Hall of Fame Head Coach Andy Nelson, who also led them to additional State Tournament appearances in 1978 and 1980, as well as one final appearance in 1984 as the Lake Benton/Verdi Bobcats.

+The Elkton-Lake Benton Lady Elks high school Girls Basketball team appeared in 3 SDHSAA Girls Basketball State Tournaments over 4 years, finishing as the 2008-09 Class B Runner-Up, 2009-10 Class A State Champions and 2011-12 Class A 3rd Place under longtime Lake Benton Bobcats Girls Basketball Head Coach Steve Krause, who was named SDHSCA 2010 Girls Basketball Coach of the Year.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.62 sqmi, of which 3.78 sqmi is land and 0.84 sqmi is water.

 U.S. Highways 14 and 75 are two of the main routes in the community.